 The EEO-1 report is nothing new.
 Companies with 100 or more employees (including part-time employees) and federal contractors with 50 or more employees have been required every year to file the report with the EEOC.
-That report can be found here.
+Read the full report.
 In the report, employers are required to provide the EEOC with a demographic headcount of their employees by job category, gender, race, and ethnicity (now known as "Component 1" data).
 This requirement has not changed, and employers were already required to submit the usual Component 1 data by May 31, 2019.
 What has changed, however, is a brand new requirement for employers to submit additional data on their employees by September 30, 2019.